Nigel Molesworth

 Nigel Molesworth is a fictional character, the supposed author of a series of books about life in an English prep school named St Custard's.
 The books were written by Geoffrey Willans, with cartoon illustrations by Ronald Searle.

-The Molesworth books were the result of an approach by Willans to the cartoonist, Searle, to illustrate a series of books based on a column he had been writing for Punch.
+The Molesworth books were the result of an approach by Willans to the cartoonist, Searle, to illustrate a series of books based on a column he had been writing for Punch from 1939.
 They appeared in instalments in the children's magazine The Young Elizabethan, described by Molesworth as "the super smashing New Young Elizabethan ahem (advert.)".
 Searle had grown disillusioned with his highly popular St Trinian's School series but had promised his publisher Max Parrish another Christmas best-seller.
 While Searle was initially sceptical about another school-based project, he was won over by the examples he was given to read by Willans.
 Between the initial publication in 1953 and Willans' death in 1958 at the age of 47 three books were completed and most of a fourth (Back in the Jug Agane) written; the Compleet Molesworth anthology was also under way.
 The first book, Down with Skool!, was published in October 1953 and by that Christmas had sold, according to Searle, 53,848 copies, surpassing the performance of the previous year's The Terror of St Trinian's.

+According to Searle in his obituary of Willans in The Times: "His cunning was more refined than Bunter ...
+Willans was delighted that schoolmasters, far from feeling publicly disrobed, were in fact giving away his books as end of school prizes."